annavandonkersgoed/portfunctions/README.md

 # portfunctions

-There are 4 funtions in the package portfunctions based on the code in my portfolio.
+There are 4 simple funtions in the package portfunctions that will help with data analyses.
+There is also a build in dataset to practise the functions on.
+The functions are explained below.

 ## Installation